 That’s why I’ve collected this list of ten of the most useful professor blogs for students who want to learn outside the classroom, get the inside scoop on how instructors think, or learn from another expert in the field.
 These blogs are entertaining, informative, and in some cases contain crucial tips and knowledge from which every student can benefit:

-- Amardeep Singh is a professor at Lehigh University who blogs about literature often in a more personal way that many literary critics.
+- Amardeep Singh is a professor at Lehigh University, PA who blogs about literature often in a more personal way that many literary critics.
 While he covers many different works that are assigned in literature courses, addressing important writers such as Katharine Mansfield, Philip Roth, and Joyce Carol Oates, his blog is particularly useful when it comes to understanding international writers, especially those from India.
 His Introduction to Edward Said, Orientalism, and Post-Colonial Studies is a popular reading assignment given by other professors.

-- Robert Salomon blogs about current issues in business when he’s not teaching his students at New York University.
+- Robert Salomon blogs about current issues in business when he’s not teaching his students at New York University, NY.
 He covers a real variety of topics that are covered in business courses, including bankruptcy, international financial strategies, and many others.
 You can find a lot of information here that will show you how what you learn in your courses is relevant to real-world situation.

 - Nerdy Science Blog is a compendium of all kinds of useful science information from many different contributors, emphasizing current news and the ways that college students can use what they learn.
 For example, recent topics include “Should the Meningitis Vaccine be Mandatory for All College Students?” and “Skype Your Way to College Lectures.”